Quality Products, Tested Processes

 Distillation & Drying

-Following fermentation, the remaining unfermented solids are removed and dried to produce dried distillers grain (DDG).
+Following fermentation, the remaining unfermented solids are removed and dried to produce distillers dried grains with solubles (DDGS).
 The ethanol is boiled off as vapor and then condensed back into a liquid in a process called distillation.

-The ethanol, DDG or corn oil is then loaded into a truck, railcar, or barge for delivery all around the world.
+The ethanol, DDGS or distillers corn oil is then loaded into a truck, railcar, or barge for delivery all around the world.